breithbarbot/cropper-bundle/Resources/doc/installation.md

 <br>

-### Step 2: Enable the bundle
+### Step 2: Enable the bundles
-Enable the bundle in the kernel :
+Enable the bundles in the kernel :
 ```php
 // app/AppKernel.php